railszilla/security_app/README.md

-security_app
+security_app - Rails 3.1 @ Ruby 1.9.2
 ============

-security app to avoid mass assignment
+Security app to avoid mass assignment.
+The root cause of the vulnerability was a failure to properly check incoming form parameters, a problem known as the mass-assignment vulnerability.